The facts of vaping

 Electronic Cigarettes for Smoking Cessation, Cochrane Review April 2021

-How does vaping affect others?
-Learn the impacts
+How does vaping affect other people?